tdambrin/sf-push/README.md

 ```

 > [!NOTE]
-> Make sure to replace your worksheets_path with the relative (from root) location of the folder where your worksheets are stored within your repository.
+> Make sure to replace your worksheets_path with the relative location (from root) where your worksheets are stored within your repository.

 ### 4. Use it however you like